IvanMiao/Xml2Dtd-webapp/README.md

 This is currently a beta version with some features still under development.

 ## Features
-- **User Input**: Users can input XML content directly into the application.
 - **Conversion Modes**:
     - **Normal Mode**: Generates a flexible DTD that allows variations in element structure.
     - **Strict Mode**: Generates a precise DTD that enforces element ordering and occurrences.